Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## 5. **World Page**

-The World page presents global COVID-19 statistics through line charts and pie charts.
-Users can switch between viewing absolute numbers or the relative impact of COVID-19 on different countries, offering a comprehensive overview of the pandemic's worldwide reach.
+The World page displays global COVID-19 statistics using line charts and pie charts.
+Users can switch between seeing the exact numbers or how COVID-19 has affected different countries relative to each other, giving a complete picture of the pandemic's worldwide extent.

 # Conclusion